|Fast Facts on Sonic the Hedgehog 3|

-Sonic the Hedgehog 3 (ソニック・ザ・ヘッジホッグ３) is the third game in the classic series released on the Sega Mega Drive and the second in the "Death Egg Saga" that started in Sonic the Hedgehog 2, continues in Sonic & Knuckles, and ends at Sonic the Hedgehog 4.
+Sonic the Hedgehog 3 (ソニック・ザ・ヘッジホッグ３) is the third game in the classic series released on the Sega Mega Drive and the second in the original "Death Egg Saga" that started in Sonic the Hedgehog 2 and concluded in Sonic & Knuckles.
 Introducing Knuckles the Echidna and further expanding the world of Sonic the Hedgehog, the game (when connected to its direct sequel through the use of "Lock-On Technology") is considered to be one of the best in the entire franchise, and has become the standard that every two-dimensional Sonic title has been compared to.

-The game was also met with a huge publicity campaign, connected to the date it was released in the United States.
-February 2nd, traditionally known as Groundhog Day, was renamed "Hedgehog Day" by Sega.
+The game was met with a huge publicity campaign, connected to the date it was released in the United States.
+February 2nd, traditionally known as Groundhog Day, was renamed "Hedgehog Day" by Sega's P.R. machine.
 In the U.K., Sega of Europe approached the pop group Right Said Fred to create a song suitable for radio play, which resulted in the Sonic-inspired single "Wonderman".

-At the end of Sonic the Hedgehog 2, Sonic the Hedgehog had defeated Dr. Eggman's latest scheme, putting a stop to his Death Egg and collecting all seven Chaos Emeralds.
-As Sonic and Miles "Tails" Prower flew off in the Tornado, they paid little attention to the broken space station plummeting towards Earth.
-Breaking into the atmosphere once more, Dr. Eggman could not control the direction of the falling sphere, each cloud passing over the machine being guided by fate and nothing more.
-As fate can be a strange mistress, it just so happened that in the pathway of the rapidly descending fortress was an island that was thought to only exist in legend.
-Hiding in the atmosphere under the shadow of clouds lay Angel Island, a floating island that moved across the oceans but never touching them.
-Perhaps the island would have stayed out of the eyesight of the doctor if not for this one moment, when the Death Egg collied into the surface of the island, shaking it to its very core.
-For the first time in eons, the island began falling as well, pushed by the force of Eggman's creation.
+During the final moments of Sonic 2, Sonic the Hedgehog had succeeded in defeating Dr. Eggman's latest scheme, knocking the Death Egg out of the sky and collecting all seven Chaos Emeralds, keeping them out of the mad genius' hands.
+As Sonic and Miles "Tails" Prower flew off in their bi-plane the Tornado, they paid little attention to the broken space station plummeting towards the earth.
+Fretting about, Dr. Eggman could not control the direction of the falling sphere as it broke into the atmosphere, but as fate can be a strange mistress, it just so happened that in the pathway of the rapidly descending fortress was a landmass thought only to exist in legend.
+Hiding under the shadow of clouds and the occasional Flicky laid Angel Island, a floating atoll that moved across the oceans but never touching them.
+Perhaps the island would have stayed out of the keen sight of the doctor had it not been for this moment, when the Death Egg collided into the surface of the isle, shaking it to its very core.
+For the first time in eons, the island began to fall, pushed by the force of Eggman's creation.
 Colliding into the ocean, a massive tidal wave erupted on all sides.
 Though many were to notice the towering waves from miles away, none knew of the island that now sat idle in the ocean, untouched by the disaster except for the once-proud invention silently waiting to rise up once more...

 A few days after this event, the young fox "Tails" was busy finishing up an invention of his own, the Jewel Radar.
 Fine tuning it, the machine came to life, immediately picking up the signal of Chaos Energy located somewhere beyond the shore.
 Thinking that it may have something to do with the strange tidal wave only days before, "Tails" flew out the door, heading towards the beach where he knew Sonic the Hedgehog was.